rebane2001/lyra.horse-blog/blog/content/posts/2024-05-openecsc-v8/index.md

 ## Part 2: Cooking up some primitives

-Now that we've found a way to mess with the pointers in an array, we must figure out a way to turn them into the `addrof` and `fakeobj` primitives.
+Now that we've found a way to put some objects in an array and mess with them, we must figure out a way to turn that into the `addrof` and `fakeobj` primitives.
 There are a few different ways to accomplish this from here.
-I'm going to go with the path I took originally, but see if you can figure out any other ones - I'll share a couple (arguably better ones) at the end of the post.
+I'll go with the path I took originally, but see if you can figure out any other ways to get there - I'll share a couple (arguably better ones) at the end of the post.

+But first, we should look at how v8 stores stuff in the memory so that we can figure out what our memory corruption looks like and what we can do with it.
+How could we do that?

-So far we've just blindly done stuff without looking at the memory layout itself, but it's going to get pretty hard to understand without doing that, so how could we do that? **d8 natives syntax** and **a debugger**!
-If we launch d8 (the v8 shell) with the `--allow-natives-syntax` flag, we can use various debug functions such as `%DebugPrint(obj)` to examine what's going on, and if we also use a debugger ([gdb](https://gnu.org/software/gdb/) in this case) we can then look at the memory to understand it better:
+With the **d8 natives syntax** and a **debugger**!
+If we launch d8 (the v8 shell) with the `--allow-natives-syntax` flag, we can use various debug functions such as `%DebugPrint(obj)` to examine what's going on with objects, and if we combine that with a debugger ([gdb](https://gnu.org/software/gdb/) in this case) we can even check out the entire memory to understand it better.
+Let's try it:

 ```js
 > gdb --args ./d8 --allow-natives-syntax //<-- use d8 with the natives syntax in gdb